 With a grand staircase and beautiful chandelier made from Murano glass, this hotel is a wonderful Venetian experience in and of itself.

-You can access the Ruzzini Palace from either the Rialto Bridge water taxi stop or by private boat, which will drop you off directly at the entrance of the hotel.
-If you choose to arrive by water taxi, write down or save the directions to the hotel on your phone or else you will get lost.
-And you don’t want to get lost while carrying all of your luggage.
+You can access Ruzzini Palace from either the Rialto Bridge water bus stop or by private boat, which will drop you off directly at the entrance of the hotel.
+If you choose to arrive by a water bus, write down or save the directions to the hotel on your phone or else you will get lost.
+And while getting lost in Venice is fun, you don’t want to get lost while carrying all of your luggage.

 And the view from our room was quintessential Venice!

 Ruzzini Palace is approximately a 10 minute walk to the Rialto Bridge and to San Marco Square… That is, if you don’t get lost.
-The street side of the hotel is located in a quaint, little plaza where children play, and diners eat and drink at small outdoor cafes.
-I truly can’t say enough about this hotel.
-For the price, it can’t be beat!
+The street side of the hotel is located in Santa Maria Formosa square, a quaint, little plaza where children play, and diners eat and drink at small outdoor cafes.

-Have a question or comment about what to do in Venice, Italy or visiting Venice with kids?
+Have a question or comment about what to do in Venice, Italy or visiting Venice with kids or do you have suggestions for other things to do in Venice?
 We’d love to hear from you.
 Leave your thoughts in the comments below!